Forest Temple

 Discovered by Chris is Awesome

 By doing a jump attack to pass above the loading zone leading out of the dungeon, it is possible to reach beyond the edge of the wall and void out without landing on the loading zone.
-As a result, we can perform BiT off this void right after saving in Forest Temple, allowing for EBF to be easily set from within the dungeon by loading an appropriate save.
-Getting the voidout is also possible with a sidehop.
+As a result, we can perform Back in Time (BiT) off this void right after saving in Forest Temple; from there, performing Back in Time Equipped (BiTE) and loading a valid save can be used to set Early Boss Fights (EBF) to get to Ook early.

 Setup by Skyreon